People are investing outside the box.

 That's one (big) example.
 But other investment manias have been getting attention, too.
-Backing up: an investing mania is when investors go wild and drive up the price on something.
+Backing up: An investing mania is when investors go wild and drive up the price on something.
 Sometimes WAY higher than it might actually be worth.
-See also: digital toilet paper art for more than $2,000 and Dogecoin's price more than doubling in one day.
+See: Gamestop, which brought meme stocks to the spotlight with a 1,600% rise in early 2021.

-Crypto exchange Coinbase and investing apps like Robinhood have made trading easier.
-(PS: a SEC report said Robinhood, which is often credited — or blamed — for helping make "meme stocks" happen, did everything by the book.)
+Investing apps like Robinhood have made trading easier.
+(PS: A SEC report said Robinhood, which is often credited — or blamed — for helping make "meme stocks" happen, did everything by the book.)
 The pandemic's also given some investors enough time and boredom to get to know and invest in less familiar assets like Bitcoin and NFTs.

 Let's Skimm it.
 Plus a few other popular investments:

-NFT: Stands for "non-fungible token," aka a unique digital asset that can't be replaced.
-It often takes the form of virtual art, but can be anything from a New York Times column to a TikTok to a digital home.
+Stands for "non-fungible token," aka a unique digital asset that can't be replaced.
+It often takes the form of virtual art but can be anything from virtual trading cards to digital makeup.
 When you purchase an NFT, you get a token secured by blockchain technology that says it's yours to keep.
 Or resell for a profit.
-NFT sales surged to $10.7 billion in the third quarter of 2021 — largely thanks to celebs creating their own to sell.
-(Hi, Eminem, Paris Hilton, Snoop Dogg and Martha Stewart.)
-And platforms like Coinbase are looking to make NFT trading more accessible to the average person.
+NFTs saw a surge in 2021, but they declined in value last year, losing 97% of their trading value between January and September of 2022.

-Cryptocurrency: Encrypted digital money that can be used to make purchases on some sites.
+Encrypted digital money that can be used to make purchases on some sites.
 Unlike real-world currencies, they're not backed by any gov or central authority.
-Instead, like NFTs, most are blockchain-based.
-A few you may know: Ether, Litecoin, Dogecoin, and of course Bitcoin.
+Instead, like NFTs, many are blockchain-based.
+A few you may know: Ethereum, Litecoin, Dogecoin, and of course Bitcoin.
 And a steady stream of new kids on the block(chain).
 Like Shiba Inu coin, aka the "dogecoin killer."
 But warning: not all coins are for real.
-Squid token — based on Netflix's "Squid Game" — quickly rose to $2,856 per coin in early November before crashing to $0 after the scammers walked away with a few million dollars.
+Squid token — based on Netflix's "Squid Game" — quickly rose to $2,856 per coin in November of 2021 before crashing to $0 after the scammers walked away with a few million dollars.

-SPAC: Short for "special purpose acquisition company."
+Short for "special purpose acquisition company."
 It's basically a shell company that raises money by going public, then buys a private company...that they'll tell you about later.
 Meaning investors like you can purchase shares of a SPAC like any other company stock, but without knowing for sure what the business will be.
 Hello, risk.
 That's why they're also called "blank-check companies."
 But psst...the tea on rumored deals tends to spill ahead of formal announcements and encourage investors to buy.
-WeWork and Buzzfeed made a big splash with their SPACs this year.
-Former President Donald Trump's social media site TRUTH Social is working on a SPAC deal now.

 So which one(s) should I invest in?